Calamari Clash Calamari Eating Contest

 Plates and plates of fried squid disappeared.
-Most of the center players took to squishing the tentacles together into a seafood and breading ball that was devoured.
-It was hard to keep up with who was winning.
+Most of the center players took to squishing the tentacles together into a seafood and breading ball that was devoured, fast.
+It was hard to keep up with who was winning and who was losing.
 The table enders seemed to slow quickly, eating all the way to the end but not at the ferocious pace of Sonya and Pat and Bob.

-Calamari seemed to me that it would be a hard one to eat.
+Calamari seemed to me that it would be a hard food to eat in competition.
 I can eat a lot of calamari myself but I would think the chewiness would hinder the ability to eat it fast.
 Crazy Legs later told me that his strategy was to ball the entire plate of food into one squished mash like he’d seen done long ago in a cheese fries competition, but in the end he had forgotten to take into account the denser chewier inside the squid provided that didn’t allow his theory to work as well as he had hoped.

 After the contest we all hung around the bar for a bit awaiting the arrival of the newest World’s Largest Hamburger.
 In the meantime I became enamored with their claw machine.
 You know those machines with the claws that you use to try to pick up a toy to win?
 The bar had them for LOBSTERS!
 How awesome is that?
 And Jason Erb asked if I was a professional stalker and that probably sounds about correct.